 Risk of injury

-Studies show that running outside increases your feelings of well-being and decreases depression, stress and anxiety.
-Also, outdoor runners are more likely to train with a friend, while treadmill addicts often run alone, making exercise monotonous and less of a lifestyle boost.
+Studies show that running outside increases your feelings of well-being.
+It also decreases depression, stress and anxiety.
+Even better?
+Outdoor runners are more likely to train with a friend, while treadmill addicts often run alone.
+And that makes exercise monotonous and less of a lifestyle boost.
+Winner: Outdoors.